Skip to main content

 © Felix Hall Close / The Camera Club

-The Camera Club has three professional black and white darkrooms and one communal space for processing film and photographic printing.
+The Camera Club has three professional black and white darkrooms and one communal space for processing black and white film and photographic printing.

 Each individual darkrooms are equipped with De Vere 203, 504 and 5108 enlargers, allowing you to produce prints from 5x7 up to 20x24 inches.